-Back in the early 1990s when I worked at Open Software Foundation (OSF), we had development occurring in our Cambridge, Massachusetts and Grenoble, France development shops as well as distributed development with HP, Dec, IBM, Bull, Siemens-Nixdorf, and others.
-We used a CM system called OSF Development Environment (lovingly pronounced “ODE”) which was a client/server TCP/IP SCM system based on RCS, which included a build component.
-ODE originated from the Carnegie Mellon University (CMU) b-tools via development by Glen Marcy, et al, and was extended by Damon Poole (later a co-founder of AccuRev, an innovative SCM tool released in 1999) making it truly client-server, adding merge tracking, increasing the performance, and making it more transactional in nature.
+In the early 1990s I worked at Open Software Foundation (OSF).
+We had development occurring in our Cambridge, Massachusetts and Grenoble, France development shops as well as distributed development with HP, Dec, IBM, Bull, Siemens-Nixdorf, and others.
+We used a CM system called OSF Development Environment (lovingly pronounced “ODE”), which was a client/server TCP/IP SCM system based on RCS, which included a build component.
+ODE originated from the Carnegie Mellon University (CMU) b-tools via development by Glen Marcy, et al., and was extended by Damon Poole (co-founder of AccuRev, an innovative SCM tool released in 1999) making it truly client-server, adding merge tracking, increasing the performance, and making it more transactional in nature.

 Even in those early days, ODE had a partner distribution tool called Software Update Protocol (lovingly pronounced “SUP”) developed by Steven Shafer from CMU.
 At OSF, we used SUP as a code synchronization tool that could replicate and distribute code to and from multiple sites.
 The SUP utility is still around today included with NetBSD distributions.